teuben/teunix/Install/Linux_U20.04.md

 To be released April 23, 2020.
 This is my draft writeup, check back around May 1 for a more "final" version.

+The online formatting is also still messed up.

 ## Summary

 Nice things (for most of these you need extra packages)

-1. dolphin finally integrates Google Drive
+1. dolphin (the file browser) finally integrates Google Drive
 2. kdeconnect finally works for me (sending files from laptop to phone, and vice versa)
 3. krunner (like the Finder on a mac) also searches for browser tabs, really useful
 4. thunderbird integrates well with calendars ("cp -a ~/.thunderbird" worked)
-5. the latte dock is something I'll try out, looks very functional, but can it coexist?
+5. the latte dock is something I'm trying out, looks very functional, but can it coexist?
 6. lots of nice widgets, which i still need to optimize life around
 7. zoom and skype work (but need to pay attention to install packages before, see below)